Follow these steps, please.

 5) Tap the space next to CH 1 (it will say “No Sensor”).
 A list of sensors will appear.

 6) Scroll down until you see the Colorimeter, and then tap on it to select it.
 Tap OK.
 “Colorimeter” will now appear in the space next to CH 1.

-7) Tap OK.
-The LQ2 will now go back to the meter screen.
+7) Tap OK to go back to the meter screen.

 8) Tap Sensors and choose Calibrate: CH1: Colorimeter.